AaltoRSE/starting-computational-research-projects/content/workflow-management.md

 - 15 min exercise/demo
 ```

 ## Several steps from input data to result

-*The following material is partly derived from a [HPC Carpentry lesson](https://hpc-carpentry.github.io/hpc-python/).*
+_The following material is partly derived from a [HPC Carpentry lesson](https://hpc-carpentry.github.io/hpc-python/)._

 In this episode, we will use an [example
-project](https://github.com/coderefinery/word-count) which finds most frequent
+project](https://github.com/coderefinery/word-count) which finds frequent
 words in books and plots the result from those statistics.
 In this example we
 wish to:

 1. Analyze word frequencies using [code/count.py](https://github.com/coderefinery/word-count/blob/main/code/count.py)